/etc/logzilla/syslog-ng/conf.d/apache.conf

 };

-You can also add the ssl-access.log if you have enabled that on your web server.
-In the same file, we’ll need to add a destination.
+You can also add ssl-access.log if it's enabled on your web server.

 };